-UFT members supported by their union helped pull off a return to in-classroom instruction during a phased-in reopening that began on Sept.
-21 and, by Oct.
-1, incorporated 500,000 students from every grade.
+UFT members with the support of their union helped pull off a successful — albeit difficult — return to in-classroom instruction during a phased-in reopening that incorporated 500,000 students from every grade by Oct.
+1.

 An arbitrator overturned City Hall’s decision to delay lump-sum payments to thousands of city educators, ordering the city to pay half the amount owed by Oct.
 31, and the rest by the end of July 2021.